-If you’d have asked me five years ago about what came to mind when someone said, “I need to prepare slides for my lesson” I’d probably think they taught in a university… and also that they were a very boring lecturer… and that I’d probably fall asleep in that class (just like in art history).
+If you’d have asked me five years ago about what came to mind when someone said, “I need to prepare presentation slides for my lesson” I would have probably thought that this person taught in a university… and also that he/she/they were a very boring lecturer… and that I’d probably fall asleep in said class (just like in art history).
 Like... who teaches with slides?

 Zoom in on now, and it's me.
 I teach with slides, every day.
-I feel like my first graders are missing something big if I don’t have visuals to support what I’m saying or doing..
+I feel like my first graders are missing something big if I don’t have visuals to support what I’m saying or doing.
 And sometimes, yes, I am standing by the whiteboard in that very traditional “teacher” way - but more often, I am with the children on the carpet or in collaborative groups, iPad and Apple Pencil in hand.

 Here are my 5 favorite reasons for regularly using slides while teaching:

 1.Planning through slide making - it is super easy to sequence the parts of your lesson and even move them mid-lesson when using slides.
 You can have 1-2 slides for each part of your lesson, type notes and reminders in the notes section - planning & presentation, done all at once.
 When your slides are presenting, the notes can be visible to you on your device if using presenter mode.